Vasily Maklakov: First World War

 In early November 1916, Grand Duke Nicholas Mikhailovich of Russia, Prince Lvov and general Mikhail Alekseyev attempted to persuade the Tsar to send away Empress Alexandra Feodorovna, Rasputin's steadfast patron, to the Livadia Palace, in Yalta, or to Britain.
 On 3 November, Maklakov held a powerful speech the government of Boris Shturmer.
 He was visited soon by Yusupov but refused to get involved in a conspiracy although later that month, he decided to give him legal advice.
 Maklakov approved the murder of Grigory Rasputin and even served as a sort of "legal adviser" to one of its perpetrators, Felix Yusupov, but he categorically refused to participate in the plot.
 One of the five participants in the assassination, Vladimir Purishkevich, claimed that it was Maklakov who had supplied Prince Felix Yusupov with a dumbbell or truncheon and poison to murder Grigori Rasputin.
 On the day of the murder (30 December 1916), Maklakov left for Moscow, but went back the next day.
 In 1923, Maklakov wrote that he had supplied Yusupov with harmless aspirin.
 Also, Lazovert stated later he had used not poison but a harmless powder.
 The extent of his involvement in the murder of the "mad monk" is a matter of keen debate.

 On 26 February 1917, Nikolai Pokrovsky reported on his negotiations with the Bloc, led by Maklakov, at the session of the Council of Ministers in the Mariinsky Palace.
 The Bloc spoke for the resignation of the government by Nikolai Golitsyn.
 On 27 February, Vasily was appointed as one of the 24 commissars the Provisional Committee of the State Duma.
 On 28 February, his brother Nikolay was arrested having tried to prevent a revolution" together with Alexander Protopopov (on 8 February).
 After the February Revolution, Vasily Maklakov supported Lavr Kornilov against Kerensky and aspired to take the office of Minister of Justice in the Provisional Government.
 After the post went to Alexander Kerensky, Maklakov was put in charge of the government's "legal commission".
 When he was elected in the Moscow City Duma on 8 July, he lived on 32 Novinsky Boulevard.
-He was friendly with countess Sofia Panina the first woman in world history to hold a cabinet position.
-Maklakov was elected in the Constituent Assembly but in October send to Paris.
+He was friendly with countess Sofia Panina, the first woman in world history to hold a cabinet position.
+Maklakov was elected in the Constituent Assembly but in October was sent to Paris.
 Panina was arrested when she refused to transfer the funds of the Ministry of Education to the Bolsheviks.
 In the first political trial she was accused of embezzling 93,000 rubles from the Ministry, which she denied.